iwanders/nixos-surface/README.md

   - Currently easiest to wait for nixos 23-11, which should be out shortly.
 - Investigate power consumption - somehow.
 - Figure out how to make the gnome onscreen keyboard display normal `!@#$%^&*()_+` symbols.
 - Check the false positive pen thumb button clicks in gimp, [these](https://github.com/linux-surface/iptsd/issues/102) and [issues](https://github.com/quo/iptsd/issues/5) may be applicable.
+[This tool is probably helpful](https://patrickhlauke.github.io/touch/pen-tracker/)